1583 Assembly of Notables: Breaking bad habits

 These commissions departed from the court during October.
 Ahead of them travelled notices from the king to the provinces, ordering the officials and bodies to be ready to answer the commissions questions.
 These commissions visited all the provinces of the kingdom.

 Alongside this, in early 1583, Henri looked to bring about the alienation of 100,000 écus (crowns) of the churches property.
 This was greeted with strong resistance form the clergy in a Paris assembly on 28 March.
 Henri also ran into opposition on the conseil privé.
-He dispatched his sécretaire (secretary) Jules Gassot to negotiate on the matter with the Pope in Roma.
+He dispatched his sécretaire (secretary) Jules Gassot to negotiate on the matter with the Pope in Rome.
 Through the Papal Nunzio (the Pope's ambassador and representative), the Pope warned Henri that if he persisted in his designs against church property the sacrament would be refused to him.
 Stung, Henri was forced to retreat from the project.
 On 19 March, Henri declared the prohibition of the importation of foreign luxury goods into the kingdom.
 That same month a new regulation of the taille was instituted by the king.